OctopusDeploy/blog/blog/2021-12/deploying-dacpac/index.md

 ::

 ## Creating the database project
 Out-of-the-box, Visual Studio does not come with the SQL Server Database Project type.
-To create them, you must first install the [SQL Server Data Tools](https://docs.microsoft.com/en-us/sql/ssdt/download-sql-server-data-tools-ssdt) (SSDT) extension.
+To create them, you must install the [SQL Server Data Tools](https://docs.microsoft.com/en-us/sql/ssdt/download-sql-server-data-tools-ssdt)(SSDT) extension.
 SSDT contains project types for database projects, SQL Server Reporting Services (SSRS) projects, and SQL Server Integration Services (SSIS) projects.

 After the extension has been installed, create a new project, and choose the SQL Server category, SQL Server Database Project type.